 - Contracts (Aqd) etc.

 Combination of both Rights with Predominance of the Public Rights:

-Matters in which rights of community and rights of individuals are combined but the public rights supersede come under this head.
+Matters in which the rights of the community and the rights of individuals are combined but the public rights supersede come under this head.

-Such as, Qazf, where an individual is punished who imputes unchastity to another falsely, belongs to this class.
-Because it reduces the honour of one of the members of the community and also the private right of the individual in infringed as it destroys his privilege in society.
+Such as Qazf, where an individual punished who imputes unchastity to another falsely, belongs to this class.
+Because it reduces the honour of one of the members of the community and also the private right of the individual infringed as it destroys his privilege in society.